back280/IO-SoSe-2015-fox-moulder/README.md

     }
     -->

-Here is a screenshot of the running script:
+Here is a screenshot of the running script.

 ![](images/2015_09_22_BIlder_Github_slime_mold_1920x1080_video_.png)